NathanKolbas/DiscordSoftBot/Ruby/README.md

 ## Development

 After checking out the repo, run `bundle install` to install dependencies.
 Then, run `rake spec` to run the tests.
 Coverage reports are located in `/spec/log/coverage/index.html` and are generated when running `rake spec`.
 LOC is enforced but is currently not 100%.
 You can find the code and the DiscordSoftWebhook class located in the `/lib/` directory.
 Rubocop style checks are also enforced and can be changed in `.rubocop.yml`.

-## Contributing

-Bug reports and pull requests are welcome on GitHub at: https://github.com/NathanKolbas/DiscordSoftWebhook.

-## License

-This code is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).